Keyurkd/Keyurkd/README.md

 -->

 # 💫 About Me:
-🔭 I’m currently building Crypto Trading & Exchange Platform<br>😎 I'm a highly motivated and results-driven software engineer with 8+ years of experience<br>🌱 I’m currently learning & enhancing my DevSecOps skills<br>💬 Ask me about anything related to technology<br>⚡ Fun fact: I'm a 🐶 lover at heart and enjoy spending time with furry friends
+🔭 I’m currently building Crypto Trading & Exchange Platform<br>😎 I'm a highly motivated and results-driven software engineer with 8+ years of experience<br>🌱 I’m currently learning & enhancing my DevSecOps skills<br>💬 Ask me about anything related to technology<br>⚡ Fun fact: I'm a 🐶 lover at heart and enjoy spending time with furry friends<br>🍽️ -> 😴 -> 👨🏽‍💻 -> 🥳 -> 🔁

 ## 🌐 Socials: